A class of Petrov-Galerkin Krylov methods for algebraic Riccati equations: Introduction

-We take up the idea of projection onto a block rational Krylov subspace $\mathcal{K}_k$ \eqref{eq_ratKryohneC} which so far has not been considered in the literature as an idea on its own.
+We take up the idea of employing a Petrov-Galerkin condition for the Riccati residual equation \eqref{ric0}.
+In our discussion we solely concentrate on projecting onto a block rational Krylov subspace $\mathcal{K}_k$ \eqref{eq_ratKryohneC} which so far has not been considered in the literature as an idea on its own.
 We make use of the (generalized) block rational Arnoldi decomposition (BRAD) $A^HV_{k+1}\underline{K}_k = V_{k+1} \underline{H}_k$ \cite[Definition 2.2]{ElsG20} where $\operatorname{range}(V_{k+1})= \mathfrak{K}_{k+1}.$ As $\operatorname{range}(V_{k+1}\underline{K}_k)= \mathcal{K}_{k}$, choosing $Z_k = V_{k+1}\underline{K}_k$ and a suitable matrix $W_k$ yields a (not necessarily orthogonal) projection $\Pi_k = Z_k(W_k^HZ_k)^{-1}W_k^H$ onto $\mathcal{K}_{k}.$ The projected CARE $\Pi_k\mathcal{R}(X_k)\Pi_k^H=0$ gives a small-scale Riccati equation whose coefficient matrices are given essentially by the matrices of the BRAD.
 The resulting projected Riccati equation is solved for the small square Hermitian $Y_k.$ Then the Hermitian low-rank approximation $X_k = Z_kY_kZ_k^H$ to $X$ is set up.
 Details of this approach are explained in the Section \ref{sec3}.
 As explained in Section \ref{sec4}, the residual norm $\|\mathcal{R}(X_k )\|_F$ can be computed efficiently via the norm of a readily available $2p \times 2p$ matrix avoiding the explicit computation of the large-scale matrices $X_k $ and $\mathcal{R}(X_k ).$ A secondary result of that discussion is that rank$(\mathcal{R}(X_k ))=2p,$ unlike for the RADI algorithm where the residual is of rank $p.$ In Section \ref{sec5}, we suggest to reduce the rank of the approximate solution $X_k$ even further by truncating small singular values from $X_k.$ This truncated approximate solution can be interpreted as the solution of the Riccati residual projected to a subspace of $\mathcal{K}_k.$ As a result, we obtain a way to efficiently evaluate the norm of the resulting residual.
 The transfer of the results to the generalized Riccati equation is explained in Section \ref{sec6}.
 Numerical examples are presented in Section \ref{sec7}.
 The results discussed here can be found in slightly different form in the PhD thesis \cite{Ber21}.